 - confectionaries such as chocolate and liquorice sweets

 The problem is that most people with coeliac disease don’t know that they have it.
 So, for each person with a diagnosis, there are about 6 more that are undiagnosed.
 And, if you have coeliac disease but continue to eat gluten-containing food, then this can cause all sorts of health problems.
 You see the autoimmunity triggered by gluten doesn’t just affect the gut but also the brain and the skin.
 In fact, many people with coeliac disease don’t have gut health problems at all.

 But this isn’t even the whole story.
 There is another potential problem for some people when eating grains.
 Some people have an intolerance to these foods.
 This is called non celiac gluten sensitivity.
 People with gluten sensitivity react to gluten but do not have coeliac disease.
 Although they do suffer some of the same symptoms.
-Gluten intolerance might be an even bigger problem than coeliac disease in terms of the number of people affected.
+This intolerance might be an even bigger problem than coeliac disease in terms of the number of people affected.
 Current estimates suggest that up to 10% of people may have gluten sensitivity.
-However, even this estimate may be too low, as there is no specific test for gluten sensitivity.
+However, even this estimate may be too low.

 - irritable bowel syndrome

 - multiple sclerosis